Thunderbolts (comics): Red Hulk's Thunderbolts

 The team then travels to a haunted swamp in Honduras to find an ancient artifact.
-Leader is the only one who can translate the ancient language.
-During the boat ride, Leader whispers something cryptic from an ancient language and Johnny Blaze loses his powers and is killed by a tentacled monster.
-Leader then betrays the team by promising their river guide to help ambush the team, but then doubles crosses him and alerts the team, who them quickly dispose of the ambushers.
+The Leader is the only one who can translate the ancient language.
+During the boat ride, the Leader whispers something cryptic from an ancient language, and Johnny Blaze loses his powers and is killed by a tentacled monster.
+The Leader then betrays the team by promising their river guide to help ambush the team, but then double-crosses him and alerts the team, who quickly dispose of the ambushers.
 Leader then tricks the team into entering the secret temple via booby trapped entrance.
 Ross survives and finds the power of the temple, an infant celestial head.
-Leader attempts to drink the Celestial's blood, but this causes his brain to explode.
+The Leader attempts to drink the Celestial's blood, but this causes his brain to explode.
 One of Ross' former squadmates, Mancuso, is waiting for him and powered by the Celestial.
 Mancuso warns him that if Ross continues his selfish ways he will be forced to use his cosmic powers to kill him.
 Ross realizes that he pushes his team too hard and constantly endangers them, so Mansuco teleports them back to before the briefing.
 Ross decides not to travel to Honduras.

 Much later, the team tracked down Doctor Faustus.
 The Punisher wanted to kill him for murdering all the children in a high school.
 Red Hulk stopped him and wanted to recruit Faustus, but the Punisher does not like the idea and quits the team.
-While going to the refrigerator at his safe house, the Punisher found a bomb with a note saying "You don't quit on us.
+While going to the refrigerator at his safe house, the Punisher found a bomb with a note saying, "You don't quit on us.
 You're fired."
 Angered, the Punisher believes Red Hulk set the bomb and began hunting down his former teammates.
-He snipers Leader and Faustus.
-He decapitates Deadpool, who is not angry and actually flattered that Frank found him a threat.
-He steals magic regalia from Bloodstone and depowers Ghost Rider, but Johnny Blaze is actually glad to be freed of the demon.
+He snipes the Leader and Faustus.
+He decapitates Deadpool, who is not angry and flattered that Frank found him a threat.
+He steals magic regalia from Bloodstone and depowers Ghost Rider, but Johnny Blaze is glad to be freed of the demon.
 Punisher can't bring himself to kill Elektra, but does confess that he killed her brother.
 She then admits she knew he would kill her brother.
 Punisher then uses a customized Hulkbuster armor with a special gun that depowers Red Hulk temporarily.
 During a gruesome hand-to-hand combat between Ross and Castle, Hawkeye and his new team of Avengers arrest both of them.
-It is later revealed that Red Leader was alive and set the bomb knowing the Punisher will come after each member of the Thunderbolts and set a Life Model Decoy to fool the other Thunderbolts.
-The Avengers and Thunderbolts return to Kata Jaya and arrest Leader who is their new dictator.
+It is later revealed that Red Leader was alive and set the bomb, knowing the Punisher would come after each member of the Thunderbolts and set a Life Model Decoy to fool the other Thunderbolts.
+The Avengers and Thunderbolts return to Kata Jaya and arrest the Leader, who is their new dictator.
 Ross then decides to disband the team.

-The annual takes place before the team disbands and follow the team as they work up with W.A.N.D., S.H.I.E.L.D.'s paranormal research department, in order to take down an out of control Doctor Strange.
+The annual takes place before the team disbands and follows the team as they work with W.A.N.D., S.H.I.E.L.D.'s paranormal research department, to take down an out-of-control Doctor Strange.